 - “Reluctant employees” don’t want to do the job you expect them to do.

 - Employees aren’t clear about Swim Lanes, leading to misunderstandings, duplicate work, or work falling through the cracks.

-- Managers fail to address problems promptly and fairly, or expect employees to solve problems that are beyond a non-manager’s power to fix.
+- Managers fail to address problems promptly, or expect employees to solve problems that are beyond a non-manager’s power to fix.

 Let’s look at how you can fix this problem at your agency.

 How to fix the “employee drama” problem

 This won’t be an overnight fix, but these tips will help you reduce employee drama.